-Radiation Therapy Advances and Technology Overview - Dan Spratt
+Radiation Therapy Advances and Technology Overview - Daniel Spratt

 Daniel Spratt, MD Associate Professor Laurie Snow Research Professor of Radiation Oncology Associate Chair, Clinical Research Chair, Genitourinary Clinical Research, Rogel Cancer Center Director, Spine Oncology Program, Rogel Cancer Center